 Exemption Policy and Waivers

-The Scientific Peer Review Policy will be optional for those applying for federal awards who fit the following criteria:
+The Scientific Peer Review Policy will be optional for those applying for federal awards who fit the following criteria below.
+The investigator must have at least:

 Who Qualifies for a K Waiver